 1Tegenwindfietsen: cycling into a storm

 So there you have it!
-Of all the many sports you can play in the Netherlands, this bunch have got to be the weirdest.
+Of all the many sports you can play in the Netherlands, this bunch have got to be the strangest.

-Would you be up for trying any of these sports?
+Would you be up for trying any of these weird Dutch sports?
 Let us know in the comments below!